snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 <h3 id="root">2.2 Customize the response from the root route</h3>

 It is now possible to customize what is sent back when hitting the `/` route of the Scala Stream Collector.
-Whereas the collector always sent a 404 before, you can now customize it through a
+Whereas the collector always sent a 404 before, you can now customize it through the following configuration:
-configuration:

 {% highlight hocon %}
 rootResponse {